Chemotherapy: Resistance

+Cellular heterogeneity describes the recently studied phenomenon of genetically identical cells varying in phenotype, cellular response, and drug sensitivity.
+Cell-to-cell response variability has been attributed to random, stochastic biochemical processes that facilitate protein expression.
+These intracellular biochemical fluctuations create variation in genetically identical cells by producing unique proteomes and subsequently differing phenotypic responses to drugs even within the same environment.
+Fractional killing, (the incomplete growth inhibition of tumor cells) as mentioned as a result of tumor heterogeneity, is likely exacerbated by the fluctuations in the proteome and wide distribution of varying responsiveness in each cell, further combating the efforts of chemotherapy drugs.

 Cytotoxics and targeted therapies

-Targeted therapies are a relatively new class of cancer drugs that can overcome many of the issues seen with the use of cytotoxics.
+Targeted therapies are a relatively new class of cancer drugs that can work to overcome many of the adverse effects seen with the use of cytotoxics.
 They are divided into two groups: small molecule and antibodies.
-The massive toxicity seen with the use of cytotoxics is due to the lack of cell specificity of the drugs.
-They will kill any rapidly dividing cell, tumor or normal.
-Targeted therapies are designed to affect cellular proteins or processes that are utilised by the cancer cells.
-This allows a high dose to cancer tissues with a relatively low dose to other tissues.
+The typical widespread toxicity observed with the use of cytotoxics is due to the lack of cell specificity of the drugs allowing them to kill any rapidly dividing cell, both cancerous and normal.
+Targeted therapies however, are designed to affect cellular proteins or processes that are utilized by the cancer cells.
+This allows a high dose administration to cancer tissues with a relatively low dose to other tissues.
 Although the side effects are often less severe than that seen of cytotoxic chemotherapeutics, life-threatening effects can occur.
 Initially, the targeted therapeutics were supposed to be solely selective for one protein.
 Now it is clear that there is often a range of protein targets that the drug can bind.
 An example target for targeted therapy is the BCR-ABL1 protein produced from the Philadelphia chromosome, a genetic lesion found commonly in chronic myelogenous leukemia and in some patients with acute lymphoblastic leukemia.
 This fusion protein has enzyme activity that can be inhibited by imatinib, a small molecule drug.

+Another example of target therapy is fludarabine cyclophosphamide (FC) lymphodepletion therapy used in patients with B cell lymphoma.
+This anti-CD19 CAR-T cell therapy is commonly known to decrease CAR-T cells which bind to the glycoprotein CD19.
+By decreasing the number of CAR-T cells, it decreases the activation of infected B cells.
+Subsequently, it increases the availability of cytokines, which promotes the survival of transferred T cells.
+However, there is one case where the target therapy revitalized the CAR-T cells and contributed to the treatment of relapsed B cell lymphoma.